GET TO KNOW OUR GUIDE BEGO

 I love how she has remained connected with her land and even if she does fine cuisine, she’ll only use local products from the season and her recipes are very honest.
 Plus every year she opens one day only for the people that lives in the village, at a special price.
 Because I can’t deny it: it isn’t cheap!
 But it’s so worth it!
 Don’t be deterred by the fact that it’s outside of Barcelona: they can arrange a taxi to take you back after dinner.
 And if it’s really out of your budget, then I have another (way simpler) recommendation for you: don’t leave Barcelona without trying the tomato bread from Vinateria del Call or the Colmado La Pineda.

 NOTE: Unfortunately Carme Ruscalleda closed her Sant Pau restaurant in late 2018 to pursuit other professional projects, but we decided to leave this part of the interview because it beautifully expresses a part of Bego’s personality: her enthousiasm!
+The good news is that Ms. Ruscalleda’s daughter has opened a café in the same venue.

 What were your favorite insights from this interview?